The Lost & Found

 The name, The Lost & Found, is a playful nod to the mall’s “real-world” lost and found, reframed as a place to rediscover hidden treasures; inspiring the event tagline: “Find what you’ve been looking for.”

 Visually, the logo was crafted in a trendy 90s/Y2K style with bold colors, mixed fonts, and hand-drawn lettering arranged in a carefully considered arrangement.
-The logo was designed to reinforce the event’s core theme, a place where seemingly unrelated elements come together to form a cohesive whole.
+The logo was designed to reinforce the event’s core theme, a place where seemingly unrelated elements come together to form a cohesive whole, not unlike the mall's real-world lost and found.

-Eric served as Art Director, developing the initial creative brief, collaborating with a specialized hand lettering artist to bring his vision alive.
+Eric served as Art Director, developing the initial creative brief and collaborating with a specialized hand-lettering artist to bring his vision to life.
 He also designed the supporting graphics, creating 2000s-inspired collage layouts with vibrant colors and crispy textures.

 The event’s content strategy extended the nostalgic theme: